BGSU provides ‘full circle’ for RN to BSN coordinator

 “It’s a great privilege and honor to be an alumna of BGSU, and now I have the privilege and honor to be a part of the team that inspired me,” she said.
 “I mean, it's absolutely phenomenal.
 To come full circle and to be able to give back to an organization that's given so much to me.

-Wilken, along with University colleague Nicole Lawrence, each earned their Doctor of Nursing Practice from Northern Kentucky University earlier this month.
+Wilken, along with University colleague Nicole Lawrence, each earned their Doctor of Nursing Practice from Northern Kentucky University in December 2020.